 …among many other things that Downtown has to offer.

 Walking or driving through the Old North End is like opening a story book.
-Each home has a narrative and represents history memorialized.
+Each home has a narrative that represents history memorialized.
 One is transfixed by the beauty and character of the houses.
 Imagine yourself walking with your loved one and your pet along tree-lined streets and Victorian-era homes.
-A lovely part of town.
+It’s a lovely part of town.
 Large, magnificent residences, most of which have been painstakingly restored.
 Each home is unexpected and flavorful.
 No two homes are the same.
+This area boasts turn of the century mansions.

 Ideally situated in the Old North End is Colorado College, a highly acclaimed institution.
 Built in 1874, it has a rich heritage and is a source of pride for our community.